 What About Animal-Based Foods?

-It’s a good idea to check with your veterinarian to determine if and how much animal-based food to feed your turtle.
+It’s a good idea to check with your veterinarian to determine how much animal-based food to feed your turtle.

 If your veterinarian does suggest feeding animal foods, here are a few to consider: